 The equity risk premium is the amount by which, over a long term, stock markets generate higher returns for investors than do holdings in (near risk-free) government bonds.
 As its name implies, it is the premium paid to equity investors to compensate them for the risk – volatility, uncertainty – of stock market investing.
 It is a figure that applies to stock markets generally, rather than to a firm specifically.

-While the estimation of beta is complex, its interpretation is relatively straightforward.
+Although the estimation of beta is complex, its interpretation is relatively straightforward.
 A firm’s beta reflects the degree to which the firm’s business is affected strongly or weakly by general economic turbulence.
-Broadly speaking, a firm whose business has a high degree of resilience in the face of economic cycles will have a beta (or ‘risk multiplier’) of less than 1; examples are firms supplying staple or essential goods.
+In broad terms, a firm whose business has a high degree of resilience in the face of economic cycles will have a beta (or risk multiplier) of less than 1; examples are firms supplying staple or essential goods.
 A firm whose business is heavily affected by economic cycles will have a beta of greater than 1: examples are firms supplying discretionary goods.
 Fortunately, the expert in an arbitration does not have to speculate as to whether the firm’s output has greater or lesser risk – the assessment of beta is a mathematical process that relies only on analysis of share price volatility data.

 Nevertheless, this ratio can, with diligence and by following good practice, be assessed to a good standard of accuracy.

-The presence of the tax rate as an input to the WACC calculation arises because payment of interest on debt is offsetable against a company’s taxable profits.
+The presence of the tax rate as an input to the WACC calculation arises because payment of interest on debt can be offsest against a company’s taxable profits.
 This tax deductibility, known as a tax shield, reduces the effective cost of debt capital compared to the cost of equity capital; there is no analogous offsetting of dividend payments (i.e., payments to equity shareholders) against corporation tax.

 Generally, the determination of the tax rate for a WACC estimation is straightforward: the expert applies the marginal rate of tax on corporate profits, as specified in the tax statutes applicable to the jurisdiction in which the relevant profits are taxed.